 ].
 The following notes are based on the general needs of the genus.

 ].
-Grows well in heavy clay soils.
-A sunny position is best for production of essential oils, but succeeds in partial shade.
+A sunny position is best for production of essential oils, but mint species will usually also succeed in partial shade.

 Most mints have fairly aggressive spreading roots and, unless you have the space to let them roam, they need to be restrained by some means such as planting them in containers that are buried in the soil[

 Hybridizes freely with other members of this genus.